MeenaAlemiJalal/07-Challenge-node-cli-README-generator/README.md

 With this app you can quickly and easily generate a README file by using a command-line application to generate one.
 This allows the project creator to devote more time working on the project.

-The application will be invoked by using the following command:
+The application will be invoked by using the following command from inside the Develop folder:

 ```
 node index.js